 A: I came to Taiwan to find work as a teacher.
 I now teach piano privately and work as a freelance travel/music writer and editor.

 Q: What do you enjoy most about Taipei?
 How's the quality of life in Taiwan?

 A: Taipei is a wonderful place to live!
 Very friendly, convenient, safe and relatively inexpensive (by Western standards).
 Expats will find marvellous food; a city well connected with many fascinating destinations in southeast and eastern Asia, Australia and even the Pacific; and an urban centre surrounded by beautiful countryside that's fabulous for hiking.

 Q: Any negatives?
 What do you miss most about home?

 A: The culture is profoundly different from back home in England, and although exotic and constantly fascinating, still frustrating sometimes.

 Q: Is Taipei safe?

-A: From a security standpoint, Taipei is perhaps the safest big city I’ve ever been in, and I feel safe walking round anywhere in the city, even at night.
-On the other hand, many of the locals are pretty bad drivers and drive by a logic quite alien to most western drivers.
-There are lot of minor accidents on the roads, and driving is undoubtedly one of the most frustrating aspects of day-to-day life here.
-Luckily the city’s public transport system is very good, and very foreigner-friendly these days, with comprehensive English language translations on bus, train and Mass Rail Transit (MRT) routes.
+A: From a security standpoint, Taipei is perhaps the safest big city I've ever been in, and I feel safe walking around anywhere in the city, even at night.
+On the other hand, many of the locals are pretty bad drivers and drive by a logic quite alien to most Western drivers.
+There are a lot of minor accidents on the roads, and driving is undoubtedly one of the most frustrating aspects of day-to-day life here.
+Luckily the city's public transport system is very good and very foreigner-friendly these days, with comprehensive English language translations on bus, train and Mass Rail Transit (MRT) routes.

 About living in Taipei